rossj-en/attack-navigator/FORK.md

 4. A GitHub Actions workflow `.github/workflows/publish.yml` to automate builds and deploy.
 5. Add `.vscode/settings.json` to disable auto-formatting in Visual Studio Code.
+6. Edit `tabs.component.html` with some explanatory text so users understand that this is not the main navigator instance.
+7. Edit `tabs.component.scss` with a color schema that also highlights the difference between this and the main instance.

 Whenever you edit this repository, make sure to maintain the list above.
 This list makes it easier to understand where merge conflicts *can* happen.